Epilepsy Wellness

 Self-care and epilepsy

-In my case having Epilepsy has depressed me, but it has primarily been the depression that affected my day-to-day activities.
-It made me not want to socialize, not want to leave the house to meet people.
-It made me want to disappear, it made me hate myself.
-Epilepsy also gave me anxiety, which mixed with depression is unbearable.
-I thought I was alone in feeling this way but I really wasn’t.
+In my case having Epilepsy and side effects from my meds has caused me to experience depression and anxiety.
+This depression and anxiety has made me not want to socialize, not want to leave the house to meet people.
+For years I thought I was alone in feeling this way but I really wasn’t.

 If you have been diagnosed with epilepsy, it is not unusual to feel some anxiety, sadness, or concern about the situation.
 Whatever your age, you will be wondering how best to manage the many challenges you may face.
 Learning as much as you can about your epilepsy may help you to feel more confident about managing the condition, but also how to manage everyday obstacles.